-Principles:
+Principles;

 - Each PSHE lesson includes an overall learning intention and specific learning outcomes (based on knowledge and understanding, skills and the development of attitudes). - Where possible we have aligned themes so the whole are studying the same 'theme' at the same time.
-This has multiple benefits including be able to incorporate and reference themes into whole school occasions such as worship time as well as helping the subject leader review progression in learning. - The more challenging concepts and ideas associated with sex and relationships and drugs education are taught in the summer term when children have established trusting relationships with adults and peers as well as being older than they are in the autumn term.
+This has multiple benefits including be able to incorporate and reference themes into whole school occasions such as worship time as well as helping the subject leader review progression in learning. - The more challenging concepts and ideas associated with sex and relationships and drugs education are taught in the summer term when children have established trusting ٠ relationships with adults and peers as well as being older than they are in the autumn term.

-Cycle A - 2020)/2021 Cycle B - 20 19/2020 Single Cycle Annual Cycle A Annual Cycle B Annual Cycle A Annual Cycle B Annual Cycle A Annual Cycle B Early Years Years 1&2 Years 1&2 Years 3&4 Years 3&4 Years 5&6 Years 5&6 Autumn 1 Health and self-care: children know the importance for good health of physical exercise, and a healthy diet, and talk about ways to keep healthy and safe.
-They manage their own basic hygiene Physical health and wellbeing Fun times Identity, society and equality Me and others Physical health and wellbeing What helps me choose?
-Identity, society and equality Celebrating difference Physical health and wellbeing In the media Identity, society and equality Stereotypes, discrimination and prejudice (including tackling homophobia) Autumn 2 and personal needs successfully, including dressing and going to the toilet independently.
-Making relationships: children play co-operatively, taking turns with others.
-They take account of one another's ideas about how to organise their activity.
-They show sensitivity to others' needs and Physical health and wellbeing What keeps me healthy?
+1 Cycle A - 2024 l/2025 Cycle B - 202 25/2026 1 Annual Cycle A Annual Cycle B Annual Cycle A Annual Cycle B Annual Cycle A Annu Years 1&2 Years 1&2 Years 3&4 Years 3&4 Years 5&6 Ye Autumn 1 Physical health and wellbeing Fun times Identity, society and equality Me and others Physical health and wellbeing What helps me choose?
+Identity, society and equality Celebrating difference Physical health and wellbeing In the media Identity, soci Stereotypes, o prejudice (incl homophobia) Autumn 2 Physical health and wellbeing What keeps me healthy?
 Careers, financial capability and economic wellbeing My money Physical health and wellbeing What is important to me?
-Identity, society and equality Democracy Careers, financial capability and economic wellbeing Borrowing and earning money Identity, society and equality Human rights Spring 1 feelings, and form positive relationships with adults and other children.
-Self-confidence and self- awareness: children are confident to try new activities, and say why they like some activities more than others.
-They are confident to speak Keeping safe and managing risk Feeling safe Mental health and emotional wellbeing Feelings Keeping safe and managing risk Bullying - see it, say it, stop it Careers, financial capability and economic wellbeing Saving, spending and budgeting Keeping safe and managing risk When things go wrong Mental health and emotional wellbeing Dealing with feelings Spring 2 in a familiar group, will talk about their ideas, and will choose the resources they need for their chosen activities.
-They say when they do or don't need help.
-Managing feelings and behaviour: children talk about how they and others show feelings, talk about their own and others' behaviour, Keeping safe and managing risk Indoors and outdoors Mental health and emotional wellbeing Friendship Keeping safe and managing risk Playing safe Mental health and emotional wellbeing Strengths and challenges Keeping safe and managing risk Keeping safe - out and about Mental health and emotional wellbeing Healthy minds Summer 1 and its consequences, and know that some behaviour is unacceptable.
-They work as part of a group or class, and understand and follow the rules.
-They adjust their behaviour to different situations, and take Sex and relationship education Boys and girls, families Drug, alcohol and tobacco education What do we put into and on to bodies?
-Sex and relationship education Growing up and changing Drug, alcohol and tobacco education Tobacco is a drug Sex and relationship education Healthy relationships / How a baby is made Drug, alcohol and tobacco education Different influences Summer 2 changes of routine in their stride.
-People and communities: children talk about past and present events in their own lives and in the lives of family members.
-They know that other children don't always enjoy the same things, and are sensitive to this.
-They know about similarities and differences between themselves and others, and among families, communities and traditions.
-Sex and relationship education Boys and girls, families Drug, alcohol and tobacco education Medicines and me Sex and relationship education Growing up and changing Drug, alcohol and tobacco education Making choices Sex and relationship education Healthy relationships / How a baby is made Drug, alcohol and tobacco education Weighing up risk
+Identity, society and equality Democracy Careers, financial capability and economic wellbeing Borrowing and earning money Identity, s and equa rights Spring 1 Keeping safe and managing risk Feeling safe Mental health and emotional wellbeing Feelings Keeping safe and managing risk Bullying - see it, say it, stop it Careers, financial capability and economic wellbeing Saving, spending and budgeting Keeping safe and managing risk When things go wrong Mental h emotiona Dealing w Spring 2 Keeping safe and managing risk Indoors and outdoors Mental health and emotional wellbeing Friendship Keeping safe and managing risk Playing safe Mental health and emotional wellbeing Strengths and challenges Keeping safe and managing risk Keeping safe - out and about Mental emotiona Healthy m Summer 1 Sex and relationship education Boys and girls, families Drug, alcohol and tobacco education What do we put into and on to bodies?
+Sex and relationship education Growing up and changing Drug, alcohol and tobacco education Tobacco is a drug Sex and relationship education Healthy relationships / How a baby is made Drug, alc tobacco e Different i

+Summer 2 Sex and relationship education Boys and girls, families Drug, alcohol and tobacco education Medicines and me Sex and relationship education Growing up and changing Drug, alcohol and tobacco education Making choices Sex and relationship education Healthy relationships / How a baby is made Drug, alco tobacco e Weighing u ------------- --- -- -- -- -- ---------------------------------------